Modern YEAR SEVEN

 I should also mention that Batman, in the Golden and Silver Ages, had a bunch of wild specialty costumes that all factored into specific cases and missions.
 Batman still has these costumes in the Modern Age (stored in the Batcave), but they are more for novelty’s sake than anything else—although, some have a practical purpose and will be used on occasion.
 It wasn’t until 2016 that Batman’s wearing of the rainbow costume was canonized, so don’t ever rule out the Dark Knight donning his most bizarre duds in the Modern Age.

 In further regard to the Silver Age, that era’s version of “Year One” (Untold Legend of the Batman) wasn’t written until the 1980.
-In Untold Legend, the debuting Batman is shown wearing his yellow-oval costume—despite the fact that he didn’t debut wearing that costume.
-What essentially happens as a result is the canonization of Batman randomly and interchangeably wearing both the black-insignia costume and the yellow-oval costume in his early days.
+In Untold Legend, the debuting Batman is shown wearing his yellow oval costume—despite the fact that he didn’t debut wearing that costume.
+What essentially happens as a result is the canonization of Batman randomly and interchangeably wearing both the black insignia costume and the yellow oval costume in his early days.
 This obviously sets a distinct precedent where we could assume that Batman randomly tries out both costumes in the “Early Period” of the Modern Age too.

-However, a major reason that I haven’t taken that route, beyond the reasons already listed above, is because Matthew Manning’s The Batman Files (2011) definitively tells us that Batman goes from old-school look to yellow-oval look with no instances of wearing the yellow-oval look prior to its debut.
+However, a major reason that I haven’t taken that route, beyond the reasons already listed above, is because Matthew Manning’s The Batman Files (2011) definitively tells us that Batman goes from old-school look to yellow oval look with no instances of wearing the yellow oval look prior to its debut.
 Another major reason for not going the Silver Age route is because, unlike in the Silver Age, the costume changes in the Modern Age are supposed to mean something.
 They are markers of significant shifts in Batman’s personality or momentous events in his life.
 The black-and-grey costume is meant to represent not only his darker early years, but also reflect a Modernized version of the Golden Age Batman.
-Likewise, the yellow-oval costume signifies Batman’s shift toward a more laid-back and relaxed Dark Knight, reflecting the Batman of the Silver Age.
+Likewise, the yellow oval costume signifies Batman’s shift toward a more laid-back and relaxed Dark Knight, reflecting the Batman of the Silver Age.
 (It can also be taken as Batman wanting a fresh start after recent love affairs—Kathy Kane, April Clarkson, Kelli, etc—have ended.)
 As stories move chronologically past the original Crisis, Batman sees important costume alterations again and again (as detailed above), and they are each connected to important things that happen to him.
 Simultaneously, all these costume alterations are meant to act as valid markers of time within Modern Age chronology.
 Of course, as shown above, determining which costume to use when doing “Early Period” stories or flashbacks wasn’t exactly a perfect science for creators and editors.
-Combine this with an overall debatable order for most of the “Early Period” tales and you get a malleable border between the shift period from old-school costume to yellow-oval costume.
+Combine this with an overall debatable order for most of the “Early Period” tales and you get a malleable border between the shift period from old-school costume to yellow oval costume.
 Because things get much more chronologically set-in-stone after the “Early Period,” we (thankfully) rarely run into this problem of costume-look malleability in stories occurring later on the timeline.

-9. [9]MIKE / COLLIN COLSHER: This scene from Batman #700 has a part where Joker flips through his “joke book” and reads some of his “schemes, routines, and grandest ploys” aloud.
+8. [8]MIKE THOMPSON / COLLIN COLSHER: This scene from Batman #700 has a part where Joker flips through his “joke book” and reads some of his “schemes, routines, and grandest ploys” aloud.
 Joker says, as he’s quickly flipping the pages, “…Joker fish… heh… might look into that… Jokerworld death parks for all the family… wooh.”
 Despite being originally connected to Steve Englehart’s Bronze Age “Strange Apparitions” arc (a version of which occurs in Modern Age Year Nine), the “Laughing Fish” gag already happened last year on our timeline, and we know this for two main reasons.
 First, Batman and Robin, by this point, have been interacting with Carter Nichols for a couple years.
 Second, the “Laughing Fish” gag is linked to Steve Englehart’s Modern Age “Fishy Laugh / Reign of Joker” arc, which—in spite of its continuity errors—is canon and definitely takes place during a time where Aquaman has only recently joined a newly formed JLA (i.e last year).
 Thus, logic follows that the Nichols scene from Batman #700 occurs right here.
 Overall, the Joker’s “fish” line in Batman #700 is a bit delusory, but it can actually be interpreted in several ways.
 The line could make it seem like the “Laughing Fish” gag has yet to occur.
 However, it could also just as easily be interpreted as a list of things that have already happened.
 Or it could be regarded as a mixed list of ideas, some tried, some not.
 Since we know that Joker isn’t above reusing schemes out of fondness for a bit or as an attempt to make some sort of impact, one could also make the case that Joker has indeed already done the “Laughing Fish” gag, but he’s seeing it (one of his favorites) listed here and will redo it again during “Strange Apparitions” in Year Nine.
 The line can also be interpreted the following way: Joker reads “Joker fish” as one page, recalling one of his most famous gags.
 Then he reads something else that makes him go “heh.”
 Then he reads something else that makes him say “might look into that,” etc… That might be the most unique interpretation of the sequence, but there’s no way to prove that it’s incorrect, and it actually functions nicely for the purposes of the Modern Age timeline.

-61 Responses to Modern YEAR SEVEN
+65 Responses to Modern YEAR SEVEN

 1. Andrew says: